KHobbs3/CovidTimeline/README.md

 # COVID-Cases-Interventions
-COVID-19 Cases and Interventions in Canada's Top 20 Population Centres.
+COVID-19 Cases and Interventions in Canada's Top 30 Population Centres.

+**N.B.** Shape files are removed due to storage limitations.